January 15, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 Doing this math manually for every load is tedious.
 Haulalytics automates all of it: enter the pickup location, delivery, offered rate, and your truck specs — and get instant results including fuel cost with real-time prices, RPM, and a profitability score.

 The calculator also supports deadhead mile tracking and side-by-side load comparison, so you can choose the better of two loads in seconds.
+For a broader look at how data-driven tools help you evaluate every load systematically, explore our guide on fleet management analytics for owner-operators.

 The Bottom Line

 The drivers who build wealth in trucking aren't just the hardest workers — they're the ones who say no to bad loads quickly and yes to great ones confidently.
 Knowing how to calculate load profitability is the single skill that separates sustainable owner-operators from those who are always struggling to break even.
+Make sure you also understand your cost per mile and what constitutes a good rate per mile so you can benchmark every load against real industry standards.
+You can also use trucking cost analytics to track your profit-per-mile trends over time, turning individual load decisions into a comprehensive view of your business performance.
+For a deeper analytics approach, explore trucking cost analytics and profit-per-mile analysis and see how fleet management analytics can automate these decisions.